pspegel/falcor-playground/README.md

 - `target` is set high to leave most of the work to Babel.
 - `moduleResolution` is set to **node** to look in `node_modules` first for non-relative imports.
 This is the modern way of resolving modules.
 - `allowJs`allows TypeScript to process .js files.
+This is required to resolve the HMR client.
 - `noEmit` leaves the transformation of files to Babel.
-- `strict` enables strict type checking.
 - `esModuleInterop` treat ES5 (old school) modules as default imports.
+- `jsx` must be enabled to use JSX syntax in TypeScript files.
+- `allowSyntheticDefaultImports` must be enabled to avoid a lot of `import * as` in TypeScript.

 ### Webpack

-Webpack is configured in `webpack.config.ts`.
+Webpack is configured in the `webpack.*.config.ts` files.
+The Express server and a React client has different react configurations since the client is built for web and the server is built for Node.

+Furthermore, the client build has different configurations for development and production since we want HMR and development tools in dev and optimization in production.

 The configuration file is transpiled to JavaScript by Babel with a require hook.
 This is the `--config-register` part of the build script.

 Some comments on the webpack config:

+- `name` is needed by `webpack-hot-middleware` to keep bundles apart.
 - `entry` points out where to find the root of the API code.
 - `output` tells Babel where to transform the files when building.
-- `target` specifies that the API will be run by Node (as opposed to a browser or anything else).
+- `target` tells Webpack how the bundle will be executed.
-- `externals` tells webpack not to bundle the node_modules with the API.
+- `externals` tells Webpack not to bundle the node_modules with the API.
 This is standard for backend Webpack applications.
 - `module.rules` defines that TypeScript will be transpiled by Babel.
 - `resolve` lists all extensions that can be omitted in import paths.